jhordyess/bolivian-cacho-game/README.md

 A react project for playing the Bolivian dice game Cacho (aka Cacho Alalay, Poker of Dice)

+## Project Status

+🚧 This project is under construction 🚧

 ## Description

 ### Rules